shampoodleshams/i-like-telling-stories...even-with-data/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7244075"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 # Debt-to-GDP Ratio of the Axis Powers between 1995 and 2019
 Of the 35 countries whose data was available on OECD's website, I was interested in those that became the Axis Powers during the second world war.
 Japan, Germany and Italy were the three main nations to sign the Tripartite Pact in September of 1940.
 Hungary signed the agreement two months later, making it the fourth nation to join the original Axis Powers.

 Of the four countries, Germany and Hungary had a relatively lower and more stable debt-to-GDP ratio between 1995 and 2019, whereas Japan saw a significant increase in the ratio over time.
+Italy maintained a high debt-to-GDP ratio but not as high as Japan's.
+In fact, while overall consistent in their ratio, Italy even saw slight dips in 2008, 2011 and 2018.
 <div class="flourish-embed flourish-chart" data-src="visualisation/7244491"><script src="https://public.flourish.studio/resources/embed.js"></script></div>